Nursing - Accelerated Option, Bachelor of Science in Nursing

 Prerequisite courses before being admitted to the nursing program (27 units):

-Take the following 52 units of sequenced nursing coursework in 12 months:
+- Take the following 52 units of sequenced nursing coursework in five terms:

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $800 per semester has been approved for this program.
+A program fee of $1600 for the 12 month program has been approved for this program.